 Interview with Rick Schwartz

-I would like to thank everyone that has been visiting my blog and I wish you all a Happy Thanksgiving and I hope you are all getting some Black Friday Special Deals and take advantage of Cyber Monday.
+I would like to thank everyone that has been visiting my blog and I wish you all a Happy Thanksgiving and I hope you are all getting some Black Friday Special Deals and taking advantage of Cyber Monday.

 We have had many great interviews already completed by Mike Mann, Darren Cleveland, Monte Cahn, Braden Pollock, Craig Rowe, Xavier Buck, Jodi Chamberlain, Fred Mercaldo, Tommy Butler, Michael Castello, Rob Grant, Tom Chapman, Ira Zoot, Victor Pitts, Shane Cultra, Nico Zeifang , Chris from AntiCareer.com, Eric Borgos, Jacob Fedosky, Brett Lewis, David Carter, Mike “Zappy” Zapolin, Ted Olson, Kevin Ohasi, Morgan Linton with many more interviews to come shortly.